If a child is 16 or over, parents are allowed by law to make them leave home. But why would they do this?

 - disagreements about boundaries

 Problems can also happen when parents and children disagree about money, benefits, jobs, education or plans for the future.

 If your parent wants you to leave home, there are things you can do:

-- Talk the problem through with your parent or someone outside the family.
-A restorative approach might be the best way to help sort things out.
+- Talk the problem through with your parent or someone outside the family

 - Get advice from Shelter, Citizens Advice or your local Children and Family Centre

 Living with a teenager can be frustrating and confusing for parents.
 Everyone can benefit from advice and support.
 There are organisations just for parents to help them cope.

 If the situation at home is very bad, you may feel that you are out of options.
 But there are organisations which can help you.
 Sometimes just talking to someone can be a big help.
 People you could talk to include:

 - someone who is working with your family, like a family worker or social worker